cloudfoundry/jumpbox-deployment/README.md

 # jumpbox-deployment

 Deploy single vanilla jumpbox machine.
+Works well with BOSH CLI SOCKS5 proxying.

 IMPORTANT: Make sure to configure security group to allow only necessary traffic!
 Better yet drop all incoming traffic when jumpbox is not being used.